crazyscot/tangent-lightroom/README.md

 1. Ensure you have installed the Tangent support software.
 This should be supplied with your panel, or you can download it from [Tangent Support](https://www.tangentwave.co.uk/tangent-support/).
 1. Ensure your panel is connected.
-1. Download the latest version of TangentLightroom (or clone from GitHub).
+1. Download or clone the latest version of TangentLightroom.
+[Releases page](https://github.com/crazyscot/tangent-lightroom/releases)
 1. Put the plugin directory somewhere useful (your Documents folder, perhaps).
 1. Open up Lightroom, go into the Plugin Manager (File→Plugin-Manager), press Add, navigate to wherever you just saved the plugin.